OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 ## Debug

-To debug an Add-in Command, you must run it in Office on the web.
+To debug an add-in command, you must run it in Office on the web.
 For details, see [Debug add-ins in Office on the web](../testing/debug-add-ins-in-office-online.md).

 ## Best practices